Bandwidth/api-docs/README.md

 Similarly, the `./postman` directory contains templates and fillers for our public facing postman collection.
 These are used to generate the full collection.

+The `./markdown` directory contains markdown files and config files used for non API references on the docsite.

 Our automation exists within our Github Actions workflows.
 These can be found in the `.github/workflows` directory.
+Updates to the markdown files, postman collections, and OpenAPI specs trigger these various workflows to keep our references up to date.

+## SDK Updates

+SDK updates _are not_ done automatically through this project.
+Please go to https://github.com/Bandwidth/bandwidth-sdks for SDK updates.